Choo Mandhirakaali: Plot

 Pangaaliyur is a village in Salem district.
 Everyone in this village is related as cousins (Pangaali in English is "cousin"; i.e., cousin brother / cousin sister).
 The villagers are jealous of each other, and the cousins end up spoiling each other.
 Most of the time, the villagers resort to black magic which is the only thing the villagers fear.

 Murugan, a villager, decides to improve his fellow citizens' attitude.
 He then hears of an all-black magic performing village named Singapore in Kolli Hills.
 The people of this village sleep during the day and do black magic all night for the people coming from distant villages.
 There is a tree called "Musical Tree" in Singapore which stopped playing its music since a couple killed themselves inside the village.
 So, Singapore people do not allow outsiders to stay, except for married couples who are shunned by their families.
 So, Murugan takes his brother-in-law Saamy (disguised as a female) and moves into Singapore as a married couple.
 Saamy, being a street play actor, is very much used to playing female roles, thus fitting the bill perfectly.

 In Singapore, to Murugan’s amusement, he finds wizards with special abilities such as floating in mid-air, buried in land, powerful in telekinesis, a wizard dead before a hundred years advising the people of the village only with his voice from the sky.
 After all these wizards, Murugan finally meets Sundhara Valli, who is the most powerful wizard of the village.
 Murugan falls in love at first sight with Valli.
 He thinks about marrying her and taking her to Pangaaliyur to change his people's jealousy.
-While Murugan tries to impress Valli, a mentally retarded priest wrongly informs Valli that Murugan is actually Lord Murugan disguised as a normal human.
+While Murugan tries to impress Valli, a intellectually disabled priest wrongly informs Valli that Murugan is actually Lord Murugan disguised as a normal human.
 Also, he has come here disguised in order to marry her.
 Friends of Valli persuade her in believing this, which eventually leads her to fall in love with Murugan.